 There are many benefits of credit union membership.

 But what is a credit union?
 Unlike banks, credit unions are owned by the members they serve.
-This means that any profits can be given back to credit union members in the form of lower fees and higher savings rates.
+This means that any profits can pay off for credit union members in the form of lower fees and higher savings rates.

 A lot of credit union members like the idea that their checking and savings accounts help other members of the credit union get mortgages to buy their first homes or secure business loans to build the businesses of their dreams.

-Since credit unions are not-for-profit financial institutions, they can focus on providing better services for their member-owners.
+Since credit unions are not-for-profit financial institutions, their focus can emphasize better services for their member-owners.
 You can potentially benefit from this in a variety of ways.